Guam Cable Station: History

 In 1901, the Commercial Pacific Cable Company offered to lay a cable between the continental United States and Guam at no cost to the federal government.
-In 1903 the company began construction of a series of buildings near what was the village of Sumay.
+In 1903 the company began construction of a series of buildings near what was the village of Sumay which was leveled in 1944.
 Designed to be proof against typhoons, earthquakes, and other perils, the complex included the main cable station building, several buildings of living quarters, and a self-contained water supply system.
 The cable connecting Guam to Hawaii was completed in June 1903, marking the complete encirclement of the globe by communications cables.
 This station became a major communications hub, eventually also housing cables to China and the island of Yap, and becoming an early-warning center for typhoons.
 Operation of the cable was interrupted by the Japanese invasion of Guam in 1941.
 It resumed with the liberation of Guam in 1944, but continued only until 1951, when the cable between Guam and Hawaii was broken.
 Since then the remains of the cable station have been succumbing to the elements.
 Its remains were listed on the National Register of Historic Places listings in Guam in 1979.